TUMFTM/NeuralNetwork_for_VehicleDynamicsModeling/README.md

 * Torque of rear left and right wheel (in Nm)
 * brake pressure at front and rear (in bar)

-The training process of the neural network has two different modes (switch via parameter settings):
-* Mode 1 --> Feedforward Model
-* Mode 2 --> Recurrent Model (GRU, LSTM, ...)

 ## List of components
 * `helper_funcs_NN`: This package contains helper functions used in several other functions when running the main script for neural network training.
 * `inputs`: This folder contains pre-trained neural network models and/ or vehicle sensor data to train a neural network (or re-train an existing one).
-* `outputs`: This folder contains the the simulation results, figures, the trained neural network, a backup of the used parameters and information on how the input/ output data was scaled before and re-scaled after training.
+* `outputs`: This folder contains the simulation results, figures, the trained neural network, a backup of the used parameters and information on how the input/ output data was scaled before and re-scaled after training.
 * `params`: This folder contains a parameter file to manage all settings.
 * `src`: This folder contains the algorithms necessary to train and validate the neural network.
 * `visualization`: This folder contains algorithms to visualize the training and validation process of the neural network.